Axial-field-induced chiral channels in an acoustic Weyl system

-To take the step from the tight-binding model to a concrete acoustic structure we employ the following strategy: The starting point is the unit-cell shown in Fig.~\ref{fig:concept}c, where we are interested in the pressure waves in air surrounding the shown structure.
+To take the step from the tight-binding model to a concrete acoustic structure we need to find a geometry, such that dissipative acoustic waves behave like a Weyl system in some frequency range.
+We start from the unit-cell shown in Fig.~\ref{fig:concept}c.
 The pillars of radius $R$ and height $h$ create a hexagonal layer.
-The modes at the in-plane $K$ and $K'$-points are shown in Fig.~\ref{fig:concept}b.
+The in-plane modes at the $K$ and $K'$-points are shown in Fig.~\ref{fig:concept}b.
 We see that the low-frequency physics around these points is governed by modes localized at the corners of the unit cell, i.e., on a honeycomb lattice with nearest neighbor distance $d$.
 The width $r$ of the ``ventilator holes'' controls the strength of the interlayer coupling, while the turning angle $\vartheta$ of the ventilators determines the ratio $t_d/t_c$.
-Finally, the radius $n$ and depth $m$ of the holes below one sub-lattice detune the local mode and amount to the sub-lattice potential inducing the axial field.

-We now optimize the parameters of this unit cell via finite-element simulations to find degenerate WPs at pre-determined locations $\delta k_x=\delta k_y=0$ and $\delta k_z \in [-\pi/6a_z,\pi/6a_z]$ in the vicinity of the high-symmetry points $K$ and $H$.
-The location of the WPs around $K'$ and $H'$ are fixed by time-reversal symmetry.
-The final sample is then constructed by assembling unit-cells with the pre-determined locations of the WPs to obtain the sought after term $\propto B_{5}x\sigma_z$.
-With this design strategy, we matched the low-frequency physics around the WPs of the acoustic sample to the low-frequency expansion of the tight-binding model.
-The details of the structure are given in the Appendix~\ref{app:sample}.
-Note, that for a single WP, the field we apply corresponds to a magnetic flux equivalent to $1\%$ of a flux quantum or a few hundred Teslas in typical electronic Weyl systems.
+Finally, we design a gradient along the $x$-direction by introducing holes above one of the two sub-lattices with varying radius $n$ and fixed depth $m$ (see Methods for details).

-In summary, for our setup [see Fig.~\ref{fig:concept}e] we expect four WPs, where the pair $K$ and $H$ sees an axial field $B_{5}$ and their time-reversed partners $K'$ and $H'$ the same with $-B_{5}$.
-Together with Eq.~(\ref{eqn:dispersion}) this leads to the chiral Landau levels depicted in Fig.~\ref{fig:concept}d, where the center of the chiral Landau levels are at $f=7.7\,{\rm kHz}$ with a group velocity of $v \approx 40\,{\rm m/s}$.
-On the surfaces with surface normal $\pm \hat {\bf x}$, we close the sample with hard walls, leading to well-defined zig-zag edges.
-The other four surfaces are left open, cf. App.~\ref{app:sample}.
+In summary, for our setup [see Fig.~\ref{fig:concept}e] we expect four WPs, where the pair $K$ and $H$ sees an axial field $sB_{5}$.
+As displayed in Fig.~\ref{fig:concept}a and Eq.~(\ref{eqn:dispersion}), the two opposite chiralities at $K$ and $H$ shift in opposite directions under the influence of the axial gauge field.
+Since $B_5$ does not break time-reversal symmetry, the time-reversed partners $K'$ and $H'$ feel an opposite field $-sB_{5}$, such that $K$ ($H$) and $K'$ ($H'$) shift in opposite directions.
+Together with Eq.~(\ref{eqn:dispersion}) this leads to the chiral Landau levels depicted in Fig.~\ref{fig:concept}d.